A look at the design, market and legacy of Victorian pottery

 Bernard Bloch c.
 1900

-The company made a wide variety of items from decorative art pottery to majolica to table and sanitary wares.
+The company made a wide variety of items from decorative art pottery to siderolith to majolica to table and sanitary wares.
 Smoking associated pieces though, became what they were best known for.
 In 1895 Bloch expanded his business by purchasing a pottery in Eichwald, Bohemia—present day Dubi, Czechoslovakia—and added tile and stove manufacturing to his line of ceramics.
 Bloch successfully ran the company there for the next fourteen years until his death in 1909.

 Bloch majolica jardinieres and pedestals